google-deepmind/alphafold/README.md

     will download a reduced version of the databases to be used with the `reduced_dbs` preset.

+:ledger: **Note: The download directory should not be in the repo directory or docker will attempt to copy the databases when building the image with the repo directory as context.
+This can make the build take a long time and may run out of disk space.**

 We don't provide exactly the versions used in CASP14 -- see the [note on reproducibility](#note-on-reproducibility).
 Some of the databases are mirrored